melissassouthernstylekitchen.com

 • Preheat the oven to 350°F and line [2] 24 cup mini muffin tins with liners

-• In a medium mixing bowl, sift together the flour, baking powder, baking soda, pumpkin pie spice and salt.
+• In a medium mixing bowl use a whisk to sift together the flour, baking powder, baking soda, cinnamon and salt.

 • Add the dry ingredients into the wet ingredients until all of the ingredients are incorporated.
 This will only take around 2 minutes.
 Stop and scrape the bowl periodically while mixing so all of the ingredients will combine.